- Search The Registry

 *Independence Day 1867, the political term scalawag is briefly defined.
 A Scalawag was a white-American Southerner who supported Blacks after the American Civil War.

 Historian Harold Hyman says that in 1866 Congressmen "described the oath as the last bulwark against the return of ex-rebels to power, the barrier behind which Southern Unionists and Negroes protected themselves."
-The coalition controlled every former Confederate state except Virginia, as well as Kentucky and Missouri (which were claimed by the North and the South) for varying lengths of time between 1866 and 1877.
-Two of the most prominent scalawags were General James Longstreet, one of Robert E. Lee's top generals, and Joseph E. Brown, who had been the wartime governor of Georgia.
+The coalition controlled every former Confederate state except Virginia, Kentucky, and Missouri (which were claimed by the North and the South) for varying lengths of time between 1866 and 1877.
+Two of the most prominent scalawags were General James Longstreet, one of Robert E. Lee's top generals, and Joseph E. Brown, the wartime governor of Georgia.
 During the 1870s, many scalawags left the Republican Party and joined the conservative-Democrat coalition.
-Conservative Democrats had replaced all Republican minority governments in the South by 1877, after the disputed presidential election of 1876, in which the remaining Reconstruction governments had certified the Republican electors despite the Democratic candidate having carried the states.
+Conservative Democrats had replaced all Republican minority governments in the South by 1877 after the disputed presidential election of 1876.
+The remaining Reconstruction governments had certified the Republican electors, although the Democratic candidate carried the states.

-Eventually most scalawags joined the Democratic Redeemer coalition.
+Eventually, most scalawags joined the Democratic Redeemer coalition.
 A minority persisted as Republicans and formed the "tan" half of the "Black and Tan" Republican party.
 It was a minority element in the GOP in every Southern state after 1877.
-Most of the 430 Republican newspapers in the South were edited by scalawags only 20 percent were edited by carpetbaggers.
+Most of the 430 Republican newspapers in the South were edited by scalawags.
+Carpetbaggers edited only 20 percent.
 White businessmen generally boycotted Republican papers, which survived through government patronage.
-White Southern Republicans included formerly closeted Southern abolitionists as well as former slaveowners who supported equal rights for freedmen.
+White Southern Republicans included formerly closeted Southern abolitionists and former slaveowners who supported equal rights for freedmen.
 (The most famous of this latter group was Samuel F. Phillips, who later argued against segregation in Plessy v.
 Ferguson.)

 Included, too, were people who wanted to be part of the ruling Republican Party simply because it provided more opportunities for successful political careers.
-Many historians have described scalawags in terms of social class, showing that on average they were less wealthy or prestigious than the elite planter class.
+Many historians have described scalawags regarding social class, showing they were average less wealthy or prestigious than the elite planter class.
 As Thomas Alexander (1961) showed, there was persistent Whiggery (support for the principles of the defunct Whig Party) in the South after 1865.
-Many ex-Whigs became Republicans who advocated modernization through education and infrastructure especially better roads and railroads.
+Many ex-Whigs became Republicans who advocated modernization through education and infrastructure, especially better roads and railroads.
 Many also joined the Redeemers in their successful attempt to replace the brief period of civil rights promised to Blacks during the Reconstruction era with the Jim Crow era of segregation and second-class citizenship that persisted into the 20th century.